 It’s helpful to have a short biography of your candidate’s contributions, supported by testimonial letters or commentary (more than one is preferred).

-Nominations must be submitted to the NZDFA no later than two weeks before the Annual Conference date.
+Nominations must be submitted to the NZDFA by Tuesday 9 April for the 2024 award.

 For further information contact:

 - Producer Manager, Lindsay Fung, 027 668 0141, email@example.com

 Judges are the Award sponsor, Murray Matuschka, NZDFA life member Bob Swann, Tony Pearse and the previous year’s winner.